Search

 If you drive a commercial vehicle (for example, a truck or forklift), be aware that there are longer waiting times before returning to driving.

-A heart attack doesn’t mean that you will be stopped from driving.
-By law, you must report a health condition that could affect your driving, this includes a heart attack.
-You need to report this after it happens, and not just when you next renew your licence.
+If you have had a heart attack, you can still drive.
+But by law, you must report any health condition that could affect your driving.
+This includes a heart attack.
+You need to report a heart attack after it happens, and not just when you next renew your licence.
 To check what you need to do, contact the licensing agency in your state or territory.

 The licensing agency may have some conditions or restrictions to make sure that you can drive safely.
 For example, your licence might require that:

-• You have minimal symptoms that could affect driving (chest pain, palpitations, breathlessness)
+• you have minimal symptoms that could affect driving (for example, chest pain or feeling short of breath)

-• You see your doctor for a periodic review
+• you see your doctor for regular review

-• There’s minimal pain in your muscles and bones after bypass surgery.
+• there is minimal pain in your muscles and bones after surgery.

-Your doctor might make recommendations about you having a conditional licence, but the licensing agency will make the final decision.
+Your doctor might make recommendations about having a conditional licence.
+This means you can still drive, but with some restrictions.
+The licensing agency will make the final decision.
 It’s your responsibility to comply with any conditions on your licence.

 You can usually travel straight after your heart attack as a passenger in a car, train, tram or bus.